academic-resources/odin/fundamentals-3.md

   do the following:** **
 - Define and invoke different kinds of functions.
 - Use the return value.
-- Explain function scope.** 1.
-[This lengthy MDN article](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions) is a good place to start.
+- Explain function scope :**

+1. [This lengthy MDN article](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions) is a good place to start.
 Don't worry as there may be some functions that can be beyond the reach of this particular lesson, but do pay special attention to the sections on 'Function Scope'.
 Scope is a topic that commonly trips up both beginner and intermediate coders, so it pays to spend some time with it upfront.
 2. Read this article about [return values](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Return_values).
 3. Let's discuss parameters and arguments in the context of the following example function:** **